iotblackbelt/node-red-contrib-azure-iot-device/USE.md

 ### Input telemetry
-Sending telemetry requires you to create a connection to the node input and send a node message in the following format:
+Sending telemetry, including (optional) properties, requires you to create a connection to the node input and send a node message in the following format:

 ```
 {